komodorio/docs/docs/Learn/ExternalLinks.md

 Komodor generate the link based on a link template.
 After adding the template, Komodor generates the links in each one of the screens.

-Use the Komodor the Komodor Smart Links to connect between Komodor to any system that you have!
+Use the Komodor Smart Links to connect between Komodor to any system that you have!
 <br>
 <img title="example" src="./img/komodor-connectivity.png" width="200" height="300  ">